Community hero steps in for Kid Rock to lead holiday parade

 NASHVILLE, Tenn.
-(AP) — A community hero has stepped into the role as grand marshal for the Nashville Christmas Parade as a last-minute replacement for Kid Rock, who got the boot for his profane comments on TV.
+(AP) — A community hero stepped into the role as grand marshal for the Nashville Christmas Parade as a last-minute replacement Saturday for Kid Rock, who got the boot for his profane comments on live TV.

-News outlets report James Shaw Jr. hopped into a horse-drawn carriage Saturday.
-The Tennessean reported Kid Rock was nowhere to be seen as the parade started along its route.
+James Shaw Jr. hopped into a horse-drawn carriage Saturday to lead the parade, news outlets reported.
+Kid Rock was nowhere to be seen as the parade started along its route, according to The Tennessean .

 Shaw was hailed as a hero for wrestling a gun away from the shooter during a Nashville Waffle House shooting in April that killed four people and injured four others.
-Shaw hopped into the carriage Saturday alongside relatives of a musician who died in the shooting.
+On Saturday, Shaw was joined in the carriage by relatives of Akilah Dasilva, a musician who was killed in the shooting.

-Kid Rock was ousted after using an expletive to describe Joy Behar during an interview Friday on “Fox & Friends.”
+“It warms the heart to be here with the Dasilva family,” Shaw said.

 Most Read Nation & World Stories